-Myoporum floribundum, the Slender Myoporum, is a rather sparse shrub that reaches a height of two metres in our cold climate garden.
+Myoporum floribundum, the Slender Myoporum, is a rather sparse shrub, reaching a height of 3 metres by about 1 metre wide.

 A range of insects are attracted to the flowers and these in turn attract insectivorous birds.
 The image shows a beetle visiting the massed floral display.

 This is one native plant that resents pruning.
 We keep the secateurs away and allow the plants to do their own thing.

 Plant on a soil with suitable drainage in part-sun to shade.
 Plants have proved to be hardy, drought resistant and tolerate frost.
 The foliage has a rather sour smell when wet.

 Myoporum floribundum has proved to be one of the easiest native plants to propagate from cuttings.

 In the 1800s, this species was originally known as Disoon floribundus.

 Fire response is generally unknown.
 It may be killed by fire and regenerate from the seedbank.

 Myoporum is a genus of about 28 species, distributed from South-East Asia to the Pacific as well as Mauritius and Australia.
 Australia has about 17 species, 16 of which are endemic.
 NSW currently has 9 species.

 Myoporum – reported to be from Ancient Greek myein – meaning “to shut one’s eyes or mouth” (the root of myopia and myopic) and porous (πόρους) – meaning pores – referring to the pores or stomates on the leaves appearing closed.